Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Risk Minimizing Problem

-where $\xi\in\Xi$ and\footnote{For the existence of such a $\xi$, see, e.g., F\"{o}llmer and Schied (2011) Lemma A.28.
+where $\xi\in\Xi$ and\footnote{For the existence of such a $\xi$, see, e.g., F\"{o}llmer and Schied \cite[Lemma A.28]{FS11}.
 Moreover, let $\xi$ be a random variable uniformly distributed on $(0,1)$.
-Then by Theorem 5 of Xu (2014), $\xi\in\Xi$ if and only if $(\xi,\rho)$ is comonotonic.}
+Then by Xu \cite[Theorem 5]{X14}, $\xi\in\Xi$ if and only if $(\xi,\rho)$ is comonotonic.}